 Convincing empirical evidence of enclave effects on immigrants’ labor market integration is scarce.
 Existing reliable evidence (which carefully takes endogenous sorting into account) is based predominantly on particular policy experiments concerning refugees and asylum-seekers in selected countries.
 Yet, countries vary in their immigration policies and the composition of the immigrant populations they attract.
 Consequently, the results may not be generalizable to other groups of (labor) immigrants and other countries.
 Some evidence has begun to emerge, but more causal evidence is needed for a wider set of immigrant groups and countries that examines both the impact of enclave size and quality on economic integration.

 While theoretical considerations suggest that living in an enclave might be beneficial for rapid labor market integration in the short term and detrimental for economic progression in the long term, empirical studies do not categorically confirm this hypothesis.
 Rather, there is some evidence for positive earning returns to enclave quality in the relatively long term, over a period of up to eight years after migration.
 One study even suggests that these positive effects increase over time.
-It is important to know more about the time pattern of enclave effects, beyond this timeframe and over generations.
+Other recent studies point toward positive effects of enclave quality on intergenerational mobility.
+It is important to know more about the time pattern of enclave effects, within and across immigrant generations.

 Summary and policy advice

-Empirical evidence suggests that immigrants benefit from living in neighborhoods with a large number of co-ethnics if the ethnic network is of high quality, i.e. if co-ethnics are well-educated, work in well-paid jobs, and if the employment rate in the ethnic community is high.
-Hence, labor market integration could improve if newly-arriving economic migrants, refugees, and asylum-seekers would settle in neighborhoods with relatively high average education levels and relatively high employment rates among the co-ethnic population.
+Empirical evidence suggests that immigrants benefit from living in neighborhoods with a large number of co-ethnics if the ethnic network is of high quality, that is, if co-ethnics are well-educated, work in well-paid jobs, and if the employment rate in the ethnic community is high.
+Hence, labor market integration could improve if newly arriving economic migrants, refugees, and asylum-seekers would settle in neighborhoods with relatively high average education levels and relatively high employment rates among the co-ethnic population.

 Possible policies might include a targeted spatial dispersion of incoming refugees and asylum-seekers across areas according to socio-economic characteristics, such as education levels and employment rates of the resident ethnic populations.
 With respect to labor migrants, policymakers might consider the feasibility of policies that encourage and incentivize especially the low-skilled immigrants to settle in regions with relatively high employment rates and education levels among co-nationals.